Technical Diagnostic

 A focused review of affected routes, templates, deployment behaviour, crawl signals, CMS behaviour, performance bottlenecks, or code paths, followed by a prioritised fix plan the team can take into delivery.

-A Gatsby site can still ship while its build times, content updates, preview limits, and plugin dependencies quietly become the thing slowing every release.
+A Gatsby site can still ship whilst its build pipeline, data layer, preview path, image processing, and plugin dependencies quietly become the thing every release has to work around.

 A focused review of affected routes, templates, deployment behaviour, crawl signals, CMS behaviour, performance bottlenecks, or code paths, followed by a prioritised fix plan the team can take into delivery.